severisv/SlackLogger/README.md

 `UserName`
 Sets the username sent to Slack.
 Defaults to `SlackLogger`.
 Set it to null, if you want to use the default webhook username.

+`IsOptional`
+Makes the logger configuration optional, meaning that it will fail silently and just not log anything when a `WebhookUrl` is not present.

 ## Configure using ConfigurationProvider

 SlackLogger can be completely or partially configured using a configuration provider:

 ```cs